 Despite this all-time great comeback, Woods can’t seem to escape negative publicity off of the golf course.

 Nicholas Immesberger was killed when his 1999 Chevrolet Corvette crashed on December 10, 2018.
-The 24-year-old bartender at The Woods, a Jupiter, Florida restaurant owned by Tiger, was reportedly over-served alcoholic beverages for about three hours after his shift at work.
+The 24-year-old bartender at The Woods, a Jupiter, Florida restaurant that Tiger invests in, was reportedly over-served alcoholic beverages for about three hours after his shift at work.
 When Immesberger’s blood was tested following the fatal crash, he had a blood-alcohol level of 0.28, which is more than three times the legal limit.